Our Aims

 To keep local residents informed about potential threats to the area and to help members to resist developments which they may consider undesirable.

-Engaging with local Councilors, Merton and other Residents' Associations regarding local traffic.
-We all want a "lower" traffic neighbourhood.
+Engaging with local Councillors, Merton and other Residents' Associations regarding local traffic, particularly on matters of safety and through traffic.

-Working with other Residents' Associations, local Councilors and our MP to preserve the green nature of the Wimbledon Park Golf Course land from overdevelopment by the All England Lawn Tennis Club.
+Working with other Residents' Associations, local Councillors and our MP to represent our members' views on the proposed development of the Wimbledon Park Golf Course land by the All England Lawn Tennis Club.

 Monitoring planning applications for both residential and commercial property to ensure the Village remains an area of residential character with a thriving business community